aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-apache-poi/missing-features-in-apache-poi/autofit-setting-to-tables/_index.md

 ﻿---
-title: Autofit Setting to Tables – Aspose.Words for Java
+title: Autofit Setting to Tables
+second_title: Aspose.Words for Java
 articleTitle: Autofit Setting to Tables
 linktitle: Autofit Setting to Tables
 description: "Autofit settings to tables.
 Apache POI does not provide an opportunity to autofit settings to tables."